UD-Math-Data-Science-1/notes/regression/linear.md

 lm = LinearRegression()

 aug = ice["mo"]==8
-# We need a frame, not a series, so use a vector of columns for X:
+# We need a frame, not a series, so use a vector for columns for X:
 X = ice.loc[aug,["year"]]
 y = ice.loc[aug,"detrended"]
 lm.fit(X,y)